NLeSC/guide/best_practices/language_guides/python.md

 * If you are using Windows, [Python Tools for Visual Studio](https://github.com/Microsoft/PTVS) adds Python support for Visual Studio.
 * If you would like to integrate [pdb](https://docs.python.org/3/library/pdb.html) with **vim** editor, you can use [Pyclewn](https://sourceforge.net/projects/pyclewn).

-* List of other available software can be found [here](https://wiki.python.org/moin/PythonDebuggingTools).
+* List of other available software can be found on the [Python wiki page on debugging tools](https://wiki.python.org/moin/PythonDebuggingTools).

 * If you are looking for some tutorials to get started:
     - https://pymotw.com/2/pdb